adner/adner.github.io/_posts/2025-07-29-fetchxmlbuilder-ai-anatomy.markdown

     });
 }
 ```
-At the moment, we are targeting the API:s of OpenAI and Anthropic directly, but the design makes should make it easy to use models deployed to e.g. [Azure AI Foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/) in the future.
+At the moment, FXB is targeting the API:s of OpenAI and Anthropic directly, but the design makes should make it easy to use models deployed to e.g. [Azure AI Foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/) in the future.

 ## Function calling